01-edu/Branch-Blockchain/Quest7 Non fungible Cats/nappingCats/README.md

 - Create a smart contract `basicNFT`
 - Create a `constructor` function that takes a string that will be used as a name for the NFT.
 - Create a public function `ownerOf()` that associate a token to the address of its owner
-- Create a public function `TokenURI()` that associate a token to a ressource
+- Create a public function `TokenURI()` that associate a token to a resource
-- Create a function `transfer(uint, address)` that takes as parameters an identifier (a positive integer) and an address to allow the owner of a NFT to transfert it.
+- Create a function `transfer(uint, address)` that takes as parameters an identifier (a positive integer) and an address to allow the owner of a NFT to transfer it.

-*Optionally you can implement or reuse the full ERC721 sandard*
+*Optionally you can implement or reuse the full ERC721 standard*

 #### Napping cats
 - Create a smart contract `Napping Cats` that inherits from basicNFT